skylight-hq/skylight.digital/_service_areas/digital_transformation.md

 ---

 {% capture header_content %}
-  <strong>“Going digital” is about people first and technology second.</strong> At Skylight,
+  <strong>"Going digital" is about people first and technology second.</strong> At Skylight,
   we possess first-hand experience with embedding digital expertise throughout government organizations, and putting the operating principles, structures, and tools in place to unleash the superpowers of high-caliber digital teams.